-When researching dive computer you will soon notice that many models of wrist-mounted dive computers can also be mounted into your console as well.
-This is a great benefit because it gives you the option of mounting your computer both ways without having to buy separate dive computer.
+When researching dive computers you will soon notice that many models of wrist-mounted dive computers can also be mounted into your console as well.
+This is a great benefit because it gives you the option of mounting your computer both ways without having to buy a separate dive computer.

 Dive Computer Watch

-One of the main drawbacks to owning these types of computers is the smaller screen which can be harder to read if you have problems with your vision.
+One of the main drawbacks of owning these types of computers is the smaller screen which can be harder to read if you have problems with your vision.